brendonbainbridge/brendonbainbridge/README.md

 - Proficient in: Operating systems, Networking, and Cybersecurity
 - Skills: Linux, Networking, social networking, Outside the box thinking, Eager to learn

+## Projects im working on

+- Making a virtual network on a server
+- Working on making my own locally run AI assistant
+- Working on making my own Linux Distro

 ## Let's Connect!

 - Here is my [LinkedIn](https://www.linkedin.com/in/brendon-bainbridge/) profile